Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Motivation: Region Selection and Sequencing

-To identify which spatial regions are most susceptible to adversarial perturbations, we analyze the correlation between cross-modal attention and adversarial loss.
-Formally, for a given source image–target text pair $(x,y)$, we utilize open-source LVLMs (e.g., LLaVA \citep{NEURIPS2023_6dcf277e}, Qwen3-VL \citep{bai2025qwen3vltechnicalreport}) to extract the cross-modal attention maps.
-Our correlation analysis follows a three-step procedure: \begin{itemize} \item \textbf{Random crop}: We first sample a localized spatial region $r$ from the source image $x$ ($r \subset x$). \item \textbf{Localized perturbation}: We induce an adversarial perturbation within $r$ via a single gradient optimization step. \item \textbf{Correlation mapping}: For each region $r$, we compute its regional attention score $\bar{M}_r$ as the average cross-modal attention over all patches within $r$, and measure the corresponding change in adversarial loss $\Delta \mathcal{L}_r$ induced by applying a localized perturbation to $r$. \end{itemize}
+We first examine whether cross-modal attention can identify regions that are more sensitive to adversarial perturbations.
+For a given source image--target text pair $(x,y)$, we extract cross-modal attention maps from an open-source LVLM, such as Qwen3-VL~\citep{bai2025qwen3vltechnicalreport} or LLaVA~\citep{NEURIPS2023_6dcf277e}.
+Our correlation analysis follows a three-step procedure: \begin{itemize}[leftmargin=1.5em, itemsep=0pt, topsep=2pt] \item \textbf{Region sampling:} We sample a spatial region $r \subset x$ from the source image.

-As shown in Figure~\ref{fig:pre_corr_loss_attention}, we observe a statistically significant positive correlation between regional attention values and adversarial loss changes across all evaluated LVLMs.
-This indicates that perturbations applied to high-attention regions induce larger increases in adversarial similarity loss, effectively pushing the image representation closer to the target text embedding.

-These results suggest that attention serves a key cue for identifying spatially vulnerable regions in adversarial attacks.
-Rather than perturbing regions uniformly or randomly, targeting regions with higher attention values leads to more effective adversarial optimization under the same perturbation budget.
-A detailed layer-wise correlation analysis is provided in Appendix~\ref{appendix:correlation_exp}.